 Claudette R. Lewis currently serves as interim President and CEO of NEED.
 Previously she was Special Assistant to the Director, Allegheny County Department of Human Services, where she was responsible for the implementation of Change Management processes during the consolidation of the agency.
 She has spent the past twenty years spearheading important social causes for several non-profit organizations: the Episcopal Urban Caucus in Washington, DC; the Connecticut Interfaith Housing Coalition in Hartford, Connecticut; and the Housing Authority's HOPE VI Project in New Haven, Connecticut.
 Mrs. Lewis is married to The Reverend Dr. Harold Lewis, the rector of Calvary Episcopal Church in Shadyside.

-Vincent J. Quatrini, Jr. is founding Chair of the Board of the Community Foundation of Westmoreland County (CFWC) and founding partner at the law firm of Quatrini Rafferty with offices in Latrobe, Greensburg, and Pittsburgh.
-Mr. Quatrini, who has 38 years of legal experience, concentrates his practice in the area of workers’ compensation and the representation of injured workers, exclusively.
-Mr. Quatrini is co-editor of the Pennsylvania Bar Institute manual on workers compensation and frequently lectures, across the state, on the subject.
-He is past president of the Westmoreland Bar Association and currently sits on the boards of the Westmoreland Land Trust, the Latrobe Community Revitalization Committee, and the Duquesne Law Alumni Association.
+Vincent J. Quatrini, Jr. is founding Chair of the Board of the Community Foundation of Westmoreland County (CFWC) and founding and managing partner, at the law firm of Quatrini Rafferty with offices in Latrobe, Greensburg, and Pittsburgh.
+Mr. Quatrini, who has 40 years of legal experience, concentrates his practice in the area of workers’ compensation and the representation of injured workers, exclusively.
+Mr. Quatrini is co-editor of the Pennsylvania Bar Institute Workers' Compensation Practice and Procedure manual, and frequently lectures, across the state, on the subject.
+He is past president of the Westmoreland Bar Association and currently sits on the board of the Latrobe Community Revitalization Committee.
+He recently completed board service for the Duquesne Law Alumni Association and the Westmoreland Land Trust.

 Dr. Howard B. Slaughter, Jr., is President and CEO of Christian Management Enterprises, LLC and an Adjunct Professor in the School of Business at Point Park University.
 He previously was President and CEO of Landmarks Community Capital Corporation.
 He was the first Regional Director of Fannie Mae's Southwestern Pennsylvania business office and managed a $2 billion mortgage plan.
 He led Dollar Bank to its first ever "Outstanding" CRA rating from the Office of Thrift Supervision when he served as Vice President of Community Development.
 He has received numerous local, regional, educational and national awards for his charitable and community work.